tsuru/tsuru/docs/apps/tsuru-admin/usage.rst

 ::

     $ tsuru-admin containers-move <from host> <to host>

-This command only exist when using the docker provisioner.

 It allows you to move all containers from one host to another.
 This is useful when doing maintenance on hosts. <from host> and <to host> must be host names